agunther97/ExampleCapstoneDjangoAPI/readme.md

 * run python3 manage.py makemigrations
 * run python3 manage.py migrate
 * run python3 manage.py runserver **you need to leave this terminal open for the server to run**
-* go to [here](http://localhost:8000/api/v1/users) to see the get and post users endpoint
+* go [here](http://localhost:8000/api/v1/users) to see the get and post users endpoint
 * you can add users to your database from this page

  # Add your first user